 4. Your Service Area.
 It is common knowledge that any site ending in “.com” is a top-tier domain that everyone should be gunning for.
 However, this doesn’t necessarily apply to your business.
 While a website with “.com” as the domain extension is sure to boost your visibility, reaching your target audience is more important.
 If you want to stay local and only serve local customers, opting for a website that ends in your country code can be a better thing to do.
 This keeps your site laser-focused towards your ideal customers and helps them find you better when searching for local businesses.

 5. Your Domain Registrar.
 You worked hard on creating a unique domain name that you can legally own, and now you’re ready to make things official.
 It is important to find a reputable domain registrar that will register and host your domain name for you while giving you full access to it.
 Remember to register your domain name yourself, too.
 This ensures your domain remains fully under your control.
+You can search for and register a .shop domain using websites such as NameSilo to make it easy for customers to instantly recognize your online shop.

 Many domain registrars also offer you the option to lock your domain so you can prevent any hijacking or theft from people who may want to take your domain name by force.
 Some domain registrars worth checking out include NameCheap, GoDaddy, and more.